blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 }
 ```

-As you can see it looks a lot of like CSS and it works exactly like CSS, the properties cascade
+As you can see it looks a lot like CSS and it works exactly like CSS, the properties cascade

-So in the example above, blaze-slider will
+So in the example above, the blaze-slider will

 - show 3 slides on desktop, loop enabled
-- show 2 slides on tablet, loop enabled
+- show 2 slides on a tablet, loop enabled
-- show 1 slide on the mobile device, loop disabled
+- show 1 slide on a mobile device, loop disabled

 Because

-- In desktop device, only the first media query matches, so desktop gets the first media query's configuration as is.
+- On a desktop device, only the first media query matches, so the desktop gets the first media query's configuration as is.
-- In tablet device, first and second media query matches, but because the second one comes after first one, it overrides the first one's value of `slidesToShow` and inherits the value of `loop`.
+- On a tablet device, the first and second media query match, but because the second one comes after the first one, it overrides the first one's value of `slidesToShow` and inherits the value of `loop`.
-- In Mobile device, first and third media query matches, but both values of first media queries get overridden by the third media query confuration
+- On a mobile device, the first and third media query match, but both values of the first media queries get overridden by the third media query config

 This configuration above is written in a desktop-first style.
-But you can just as well write a mobile first config using `min-width` instead as shown below, just like how you do it in css.
+But you can just as well write a mobile-first config using `min-width` instead as shown below, just like how you do it in CSS.

-### Example: Same config written in mobile-first style
+### Example: Same config written in the mobile-first style

 ```javascript
 const exampleConfig = {